Reviews You Can Rely On

 Expensive

 Despite being significantly less expensive than the Piston Pro X, this rack still feels expensive.
 After a few months of use, we really felt like the premium we paid was worth the expense.
 The powder-coating on Piston Pro is incredibly durable, but it also has a textured surface, which holds onto dirt and road grime more than a smooth finish; it cleans up fine but requires a bit of attention.
 The only real issue we experienced with the rack was in sub-zero weather while testing snow bikes.
 On a couple of occasions, the rack wouldn't latch due to ice in the ratchet arm, but a quick squirt of de-icer restored its function.
-This isn't likely an issue for most users but if your quiver consists of fat tires with ice spikes you might want to carry some de-icer spray.
-Even with this minor concerns, we still enthusiastically recommend this rack.
+This isn't likely an issue for most users, but if your quiver consists of fat tires with ice spikes, you might want to carry some de-icer spray.
+Even with these minor concerns, we still enthusiastically recommend this rack.

 Read more: Kuat Piston Pro review